 The College offers a quiet setting for a break from the rigours of day-to-day life so that you can return to work refreshed and reinvigorated.
 In term-time, you can choose to participate in as many aspects of the life of the College as you wish, including worship, lectures and social events - or come in the vacations for a quiet place for rest and reflection.
 The Cuddesdon Sisters are in year-round residence and welcome the company of visitors.

-Space to reflect, pray and worship and time to be creative.
-Each day there will be silence, worship together, a meditation from the chaplain and plenty of time to paint.
-Help and encouragement is given to everyone, beginner or experienced painter alike.
-No previous painting experience is necessary and all that is needed is a willingness to be open and to explore how our creativity can be a vehicle through which God can speak to us.
-We are also happy to include those who don't wish to paint but might like to come for the silence; maybe to read, to study or to walk.
+Space to reflect, pray and worship, and time to be creative with a mix of painting, collage and other arts.
+Each day there will be silence, worship together, a meditation from the chaplain and plenty of time and guidance in a creative skill.
+Help and encouragement is given to everyone, beginner or experienced alike.
+No previous experience is necessary and all that is needed is a willingness to be open and to explore how our creativity can be a vehicle through which God can speak to us.
+We are also happy to include those who don't wish to practice creative skills but might like to come for the silence; maybe to read, to study or to walk.

 The retreat will take place from 4pm on Monday, 12th August until after lunch on Friday, 16th August.